 It’s also common to use the same artist for many different dramas due to their past successes.
 A notable example of such an artist is Baek Ji Young.
 She has recorded OST songs for approximately 20 different dramas.

 Kdramas are undeniably popular nowadays.
 However, this wasn’t the case a few years back.
 Thanks to the growth of Korean pop culture worldwide, people outside of Asia have also gained interest in Kdramas and Korean movies.

-K-dramas have become easily popular once viewers knew about them for several reasons.
+K-dramas have become easily popular once viewers know about them for several reasons.